ziggsio/Ziggs-1/README.md

 - Ziggs doesn't store any type of data and doesn't require your email address, name, or even your IP address.
 - Ziggs uses peer-to-peer technology to operate with no central authority.
 - You can share data securely across hundreds of devices in the world with one click.
-- Message delieverd directly from your device to channel connected users.
+- Message delivered directly from your device to channel connected users.
 Nothing stored on our servers.

 ### Where and why to use Ziggs?